Online Course Templates

 How do I acquire one or more of these course templates?

-You can either contact an instructional designer or send email to cirtlab@unf.edu and identify which template you would like to acquire.
+You can either contact an instructional designer or send an email to cirtlab@unf.edu and identify which template you would like to acquire.
 You also need to provide the Course ID of the 'Sandbox' course where you would like to have the template copied.
 The course templates can also be downloaded through Canvas Commons.

 Caution: Requesting to have the template copied into a course that already contains other content could result in that content being overwritten or deleted.